opensearch-project/project-website/_posts/2024-10-11-tiered-cache.md

 Tiered caching is especially beneficial in these situations:

-- Your domain experiences many cache evictions and has repeatable queries.
+- Your domain experiences many cache evictions and has repeated queries.
 You can confirm this by using request cache statistics.
 - You're working with log analytics or read-only indexes, in which data doesn't change often, and you're encountering frequent evictions.

-By default, the request cache only stores aggregation queries.
+By default, the request cache only stores aggregation query results.
 You can enable caching for specific requests by using the `?request_cache=true` query parameter.

 ## How to enable tiered caching